Imagine I’m the consumer you’re advertising to.

 Another great thing about landing pages is that they are designed to convert.

-Again, a good landing page has a specific message that gives your audience everything they need to make a purchase:
+Again, a good page has a specific message that gives your audience everything they need to make a purchase:

 - Message matching from ad to landing page will help your consumers see that the ad has taken them exactly where it should've